 Position your new fattened text over your graphic.
 With both items selected, click on “Slice”.

-Note: your background graphic has to be a what is known as a “compounded” graphic.
+Note: your background graphic has to be what is known as a “compounded” graphic.
 The reason for this is Cricut Design Space only lets you slice 2 graphics at a time.
 To turn any multi-piece graphic into a compounded piece, just select everything and “weld” it together.

 Now you want to “hide” everything on the right graphics panel except for the cutout hear and the text.

 Now you should be able to position your text in the cutout space of your background graphic.

 If for some reason the “fattened” text is not fat enough.
-You can always repeat the “flatten”, save as screenshot with bleed on, then upload process again to get another halo ring made around the fattened outline.
+You can always repeat the “flatten”, save it as a screenshot with bleed on, then upload the process again to get another halo ring made around the fattened outline.